sgm28/AndroidCoreApp/README.md

 # AndroidCoreApp
-Android Core App is an Android Application that was created to practice the material read in the Associate Android Developer Study Guide.
+Androidcore App is an Android Application that was created to practice the material read in the Associate Android Developer Study Guide.
 Android core is one of the chapters in the study guide.
 This application will use the following features: Toasts, Snack bar, notification, and Work Manager.
 The following concepts will be present: Localize your app, Application fundamentals, AndroidX, JetPack.